Study seeks to uncover why 1 in 4 kids act differently after sedation

 Summary

-This study aims to understand why some children develop sleep problems, anxiety, or aggression for up to two weeks after being sedated for medical procedures.
+This study aims to understand why some children develop sleep issues, anxiety, or aggression for up to two weeks after being sedated for medical procedures.
 Researchers will follow over 2,000 children aged 1-17 in emergency rooms and dental clinics.
-By identifying risk factors, they hope to help doctors prevent these issues and give better guidance to families.
+By identifying risk factors like age and pre-procedure anxiety, they hope to help healthcare providers prevent these problems and give better guidance to families.

 Disclaimer